shlokgoyal/Web-Development/resources/README.txt

-This resources folder is provided by the Course Tutor himself.
+These resources folder is provided by the Course Tutor himself.